goschtl/zope/z3c.recipe.eggbasket/trunk/z3c/recipe/eggbasket/README.txt

     Installing basket.
     Couldn't find index page for 'orange' (maybe misspelled?)
     Getting distribution for 'orange'.
-    basket: Distributions are not installed.
+    basket: Not all distributions are installed.
 A tarball will be downloaded.
     basket: Downloading http://nowhere ...
     basket: Url not found: http://nowhere.
     <BLANKLINE>